 What the 6 Phases of the Threat Intelligence Lifecycle Mean for Your Team

 Editor’s Note: Over the next several weeks, we’re sharing excerpts from the newly released second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
 Here, we’re looking at chapter two, “The Threat Intelligence Lifecycle.”
-To read the full chapter, download your free copy of the handbook.

 On your journey to security intelligence, comprehensive, real-time intelligence must be woven tightly into your security processes, third-party risk management program, and brand protection strategy.
 But in order to get there, how can you develop threat intelligence that truly adds value to your organization?
 And how can you ensure the intelligence you deliver is actionable for teams across security functions?